collective/collective.easyformplugin.createdx/README.rst

 Features
 --------

-- Easyform action to create dexterity items
+`Easyform <https://pypi.org/project/collective.easyform/>`_ action to create dexterity items.

-- Converters to meet the target fields requirements for example a data_handler to add timezone info to be able to create events.
+Converters to meet the target fields requirements for example a data_handler to add timezone info to be able to create events.

 Documentation